George Dromgoole

 George Coke Dromgoole (May 15, 1797 – April 27, 1847) was a nineteenth-century politician and lawyer from Virginia.
 He was the uncle of Alexander Dromgoole Sims and the son of Irish-born pioneer Methodist circuit rider Edward Dromgoole.

 Biography

 Born in Lawrenceville, Virginia, Dromgoole completed preparatory studies, studied law and was admitted to the bar.

+Politics

 He was a member of the Virginia House of Delegates from 1823 to 1826, a member of the Virginia Senate from 1826 to 1835 and was a delegate to the Virginia Constitutional Convention in 1829.
 Dromgoole was elected a Jacksonian and Democrat to the United States House of Representatives in 1834, serving from 1835 to 1841, declining reelection in 1840.

+Later career and death

 He was later elected back in 1842, serving again from 1843 until his death on April 27, 1847, at his estate in Brunswick County, Virginia.
 He was interred in the family cemetery south of the Meherrin River.
 Dromgoole also has a cenotaph at Congressional Cemetery in Washington, D.C.